-The Quantum for All projects, partially funded by the National Science Foundation, are focused on providing quantum focused workshops, camps, institutes, resources, and support to educators and students.
+The Quantum for All projects, are initiatives of STEM Experts and funded by the National Science Foundation.
+The projects focus on providing quantum information science workshops, camps, institutes, resources, and support for educators and students.
 There are currently two NSF grants designed to provide opportunities for secondary educators and students to understand principles and applications of QIS while increasing their awareness of quantum-smart and diverse career opportunities related to QIS.
 Links to descriptions of the grants:

 K-12 students must be introduced to the importance of being quantum-smart, which in turn means educators must learn how to teach quantum mechanics and QIS applications.
 However, most K-12 educators are not prepared to teach principles and applications of quantum information and technology as they are not taught these concepts unless they are a physics major.
 Quantum for All is a project designed to help K-12 teachers and students understand how quantum mechanics is the basis for current and future jobs